xeylou/testade.xeylou.fr/content/posts/work-thoughts/index.md

 I learned it's nealy impossible to finish a personnal project for yourself, because it’s nearly impossible to really know what you want && separate it from what you want to want.
 It’s impossible to set “deadlines” if they’re not real, that is, imposed by an external authority.

 I had a personnal networking project at university.
-Since they had good equipments laying arround, i asked politely if i could use it for learning purposes, && also to write a post about it latter.
+Since they had good equipments laying arround, i asked politely if i could use it for learning purposes, && also to write a post about it later.

 But i never published this post, because i couldn't tell where the end of the project would be.
 It’s impossible to start something and, given enough time and input, not have it grow && evolve into something else entirely.
 It’s impossible to avoid [scope creep](https://en.wikipedia.org/wiki/Scope_creep).